 Best sustainable activewear to buy right now

-Hands up if you buy fewer clothes nowadays, and do everything in your power to make your (capsule, of course) wardrobe, last that much longer?
-Yeah us too, and its comforting to see the growing number of fashion, sports and apparel brands speeding up their shift to more environmentally friendly practices.
+Hands up if you buy fewer clothes nowadays, and do everything in your power to make your wardrobe last that much longer?
+Yeah us too, and it’s comforting to see the growing number of fashion, sports and apparel brands speeding up their shift to more environmentally friendly practices.
 Still too few, and probably too slow, but make no mistake the shift is coming, and it will be adapt-or-die for brands that fail to meet the demands of conscious modern shoppers.
-One question though, that seems to keep coming at the water cooler, is what are the most environmentally friendly options for activewear in NZ?
-After all everyday yoga, running and sport can take their toll on those threads!
+This online shopping guide is for anyone seeking out the most environmentally friendly options for activewear in NZ?

 Best activewear to buy in NZ

-We’re promoting a lot of brands on Rewardhub, as they all pay a percentage of your spend to a New Zealand charity, club or school to say thanks, at no cost to you.
-The last thing we want is people buying things they don’t need though, so expect to see us cover more responsible shopping ideas.
-For this week’s shopping edit we’ve searched Rewardhub brands, and quizzed our network of eco-warriors, for the best activewear to buy in New Zealand, that’s kind on both people and planet.
-So the next time you’ve worn those leggings into disrepair, and have no choice but to upgrade, we hope you’ll find these picks handy.
+We’re promoting a lot of brands on Rewardhub, because they all pay cash back to New Zealand charities, clubs or schools.
+The last thing we want though, is people buying things they don’t need, so expect to see us cover more responsible shopping ideas.
+For this shopping edit we’ve reviewed trusted brands, and quizzed our network of eco-warriors, for the best activewear to buy in New Zealand, that’s kind on both people and planet.
+So the next time you’ve worn that active wear into disrepair, and have no choice but to upgrade, we hope you’ll find these picks handy.

-Lorna Jane is one of the most popular activewear brands in New Zealand, with a dedicated local online store for topping up on activewear, sports bras, yoga clothes and more.
+Lorna Jane is one of the most popular activewear brands in New Zealand, with a dedicated local online store for activewear, sports bras, yoga clothes and more.
 It’s a brand that’s know for style, quality, ethics and innovation.
-Needless to say we were excited to learn they dropped a whole range in a new fabric made from recycled PET plastic.
-We exercise to feel good, and now we can feel better about what we’re wearing while we do it.
-Lorna Jane have a range of eco-friendly plans in the pipeline, and even started making bra padding optional after customers telling them they’re often not used, and are testing corn starch bags for wrapping online orders.
+In 2020, it was encouraging to see them launch the Eco Range, made with recycled PET plastic.
+Lorna Jane now use recycled material in a number of their products, made bra padding optional noting some customers don’t use them and use corn starch bags for wrapping online orders.
 For a brand that makes products built to last, they’re also affordable in New Zealand.
+See our picks below.